U.’s Turning Point USA chapter wants to provoke debate, expand dialogue on campusand Zachary Shevin | Dec 5, 2018

 “Every chapter is given a great deal of independence,” Heath explained.
 “I definitely think [Kirk] says some dumb stuff sometimes.”

-Park, a member of TPUSA’s executive board, claimed the organization is more accurately described as a “libertarian” than “conservative” organization.
+Sungho Park ’22 is a former member of TPUSA’s executive board, having since left the organization due to ideological differences.
+He claimed the organization is more accurately described as a “libertarian” than “conservative” organization.
 He also described the organization as “non-partisan,” claiming that although the organization still espouses a particular ideology, that does not necessarily make it beholden to one party.

-“Most of our members are conservative-leaning,” Park acknowledged.
+“Most of [their] members are conservative-leaning,” Park acknowledged.
 “But that does not mean we cannot be non-partisan.
 I don’t think party and ideology should be aligned.”

 The TPUSA website, however, wrote that the organization’s mission is to “build the most organized, active, and powerful conservative grassroots activist network.”